fanhuan/AAF-GWAS/README.md

-# AAF-GWAS
+# ASuK
 =======

-Making associations between phenotype and genotypes using k-mers.
+Associations studies using k-mers.